 The most common symptom of head and neck cancers is the presence of a neck lump.
 Lumps or growths in the head and neck region are very common and there are multiple causes for the lumps, ranging from benign to malignant.
 Cancers in the head and neck usually spread first to the lymph nodes in the neck, causing them to be enlarged (and often painless).
 Therefore any enlarged lymph node which persists for more than 2 weeks needs to be assessed by a medical professional.
 Thyroid and salivary gland lumps also should not be ignored as there is a small but significant risk that these lumps may turn out to be cancerous.

 Additional important symptoms that may suggest that cancer is present include:

-Blood-stained mucus from the nose or throat (bleeding can occur from tumors in the nasal cavity or throat which are often hidden and may not be readily apparent to the patient)
+Blood-stained mucus or phlegm with blood from the nose or throat (bleeding can occur from tumors in the nasal cavity or throat which are often hidden and may not be readily apparent to the patient)